PULP PELLUCIDAR

 they line up to Pellucidar.

-travelers encountered strange and remarkable races which were in turn,
+stories, where travelers encountered strange and remarkable races which

-John.
-Thomas Jefferson might have believed that mammoths or giant
+kingdom of Prester John.
+Thomas Jefferson might have believed that

-sloths were to be found in the American interior, but by 1880, everyone
+mammoths or giant sloths were to be found in the American interior, but

-knew different.
-There was simply no room on settled Earth for extraordinary
+by 1880, everyone knew different.
+There was simply no room on settled

-borrowed from or contributed to the pseudoscience, and which indeed found
+which were either borrowed from or contributed to the pseudoscience, and

 Pellucidar Map by Edgar Rice Burroughs

-races of men, by prehistoric animals extinct on the surface, that it had
+by strange races of men, by prehistoric animals extinct on the surface,

-an inner sun, and even inner moons, that it featured wild seas, underground
+that it had an inner sun, and even inner moons, that it featured wild seas,

-of more lively and less complex stories.
-Burroughs arguably
+out in favour of more lively and less complex stories.
+Burroughs

-redefined the genre as adventure stories, and redefined the inner world
+arguably redefined the genre as adventure stories, and redefined the inner

-world societies could comfortably be fitted into Pellucidar, but alas,
+post-ERB inner world societies could comfortably be fitted into Pellucidar,

-for the most part, I simply don't have a detailed knowledge of the bulk
+but alas, for the most part, I simply don't have a detailed knowledge of

 Pre-ERB Pellucidars